Treaty of Point Elliott

 DENIAL OF TREATY RIGHTS

-The European-Americans immigrants' protest petition blocked any reservation being established for the Duwamish.
-Promises made by the United States United States government over 150 years ago to the Duwamish in the Treaty of Point Elliott have never been honored.
+The 156 European-Americans immigrants' protest petition blocked the establishment of a reservation for the Duwamish tribe on the Black River.
+Promises made by the United States United States government to the Duwamish over 169 years ago in the Treaty of Point Elliott have never been honored.